stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 ## The server

 As we mentioned above, the most fundamental entity in cloud Haskell is a process and that is why we can naturally define our chat server as a process.
 Nevertheless, in order to define server processes we can take advantage of the [ProcessDefinition](https://hackage.haskell.org/package/distributed-process-client-server-0.1.3.1/candidate/docs/Control-Distributed-Process-ManagedProcess.html#t:ProcessDefinition) data type defined in the [distributed-process-client-server](https://hackage.haskell.org/package/distributed-process-client-server-0.1.3.1) package.
-A *ProcessDefinition* has several components which determine how different kinds of messages must be handled,  but we will be focusing only in the two ones used in our chat server’s definition:
+A *ProcessDefinition* has several components which determine how different kinds of messages must be handled,  but we will be focusing only on the two used in our chat server’s definition:

 ```Haskell